jolinajavier02/Quizbot_Form/README.md

 # QuizBot Form 🎯

-An interactive quiz web application that mimics Google Forms but with faster question input using AI-generated content.
-Built with Next.js, React, and integrated with ChatGPT API for automatic quiz generation.
+An interactive quiz web application that mimics Google Forms with fast question input and local quiz generation.
+Built with Next.js, React, and TypeScript with a focus on simplicity and performance.

 ## 🆕 Latest Updates (v2.0)